What is the REACT Program and how does it work?

 Who is eligible for the REACT Program?

-The REACT Program is open to policyholders in CT, DE, MA, MD, ME, NC, NH, VA and VT including hospitals and facilities.
+The REACT Program is open to policyholders in CT, DE, MA, MD, ME, NC, NH, PA, SC, VA and VT including hospitals and facilities.
 However, it is not available to dentists.
 Policyholders may take part in the REACT Program by submitting a completed Enrollment Form to Coverys.

 What types of expenses are eligible for reimbursement by the Program?